rolspace/blazor-football-scoreboard/README.md

 # Blazor Football Scoreboard

-This C# source code repository provides a system to simulate and display real-time game data from the 2019 football season.
+This source code repository contains libraries and applications that are used to run a system that simulates real-time game data from the 2019 football season.

 The system is split into three main elements:
-- HTTP API: this application exposes HTTP endpoints to get game data for football games from the 2019 NFL season.
-The API app also exposes a SignalR Hub to send messages to connected clients about plays in ongoing games.
+- HTTP API: this application exposes HTTP endpoints to get data and statistics for football games from the 2019 NFL season.
+This application also exposes a SignalR Hub used to send messages to connected clients.
-- Web Worker: the worker is used to read play data from games.
-The Worker sends play data to the SignalR Hub which communicates with the Blazor clients.
+- Web Worker: the worker is used to read play data from an existing game database.
+The Worker sends this play data to the SignalR Hub which communicates with the Blazor client.
-- Blazor UI: this application displays the scores and current plays for games in a given week.
-The user can also view a page for a specific game which provides game statistics for both teams playing.
+- Blazor UI: this application displays the scores and current plays for games in a given week in the schedule.
+The user can also view a page for a specific game which provides game statistics.

 ## Requirements